exsstas/StyleTransfer-in-TD/README.md

  [ 49.
 64.]]
  ```

 Then run modules check.
-You should see:
+You should see something like:
 ```
 python >>>
 numpy: 1.13.0
-scipy: 0.19.1
+scipy: 1.1.0
 cv2: 3.2.0-dev
-tensorflow: 1.2.0
+tensorflow: 1.4.0
 ```
-If your numpy version is lower, probly you are using numpy built from TocuhDesigner folder.
+If your numpy version is lower, probly you are using numpy built from TouchDesigner folder.
 Check step 4.

 6. Download the [VGG-19 model weights](http://www.vlfeat.org/matconvnet/pretrained/) (see the "VGG-VD models from the *Very Deep Convolutional Networks for Large-Scale Visual Recognition* project" section).
 After downloading, copy the weights file `imagenet-vgg-verydeep-19.mat` to the project directory or set path to it, using Style transfer user interface in TouchDesigner (`StyleTransfer.toe` last row `Path to VGG` in UI).